-Hong Kong's Individual business provides a comprehensive range of life insurance, living benefits and wealth accumulation plans that can be tailored to meet customers' medium and long-term financial planning needs.
+The Company provides a comprehensive range of insurance solutions, including individual and group life products, to customers in Hong Kong and Macau.
+Individual products include life insurance, living benefits and wealth accumulation plans with insurance protection that can be tailored to meet customers' medium and long-term financial planning needs; while group products include group term life insurance and major medical and outpatient plans, which are provided mainly to small and medium-sized businesses.

-Life insurance products are primarily marketed through the Company's exclusive agents.
-These agents develop and manage a client base with the objective of creating long-term relationships with customers.
-The exclusive agency force continues to be the primary distribution channel for the Company in the Hong Kong Individual business.
+Our insurance products are marketed through the Company's agency, bank and independent broker channels.
+The exclusive agency force continues to be the most significant distribution channel for the Company in the individual and group businesses.
+As at December 31, 2016, the Company had over 7,000 agents in Hong Kong and Macau.
 In tandem with continued growth in the agency channel, the Company is also actively expanding into other distribution channels including bancassurance and brokerage.